not-nexus/shelf/docs/api/advanced-search-examples.md

 * Only get three links back

-The below table represent a sample set of artifacts (and what their metadata is set to) sorted and specifying whether it meets the criteria in the above search.
+The below table represent a sample set of artifacts (and what their metadata is set to) that are sorted and specifying whether it meets the criteria in the above search.

 | tested       | version    | buildNumber      | Included (in the top 3) |